jackwatters45/automated-homecare-newsletter/README.md

 ## TODO

+- add summary to newsletter
-- something should test health of the app more than just when sending
+- test health
+- test cron job

 - tests

+---

 - talk to mom + dad about it
   - determine good way to group newsletter content